DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | -------                                  | -----   | -----   |
 | London                                   | £26,948 | £42,624 |
 | Rest of England and Wales                | £25,714 | £36,961 |

+On average, established teachers earn more than this.

 ## Holidays